-Camping requires strategy.
+7 Factors to evaluate before setting up your tent.
+Camping requires a strategy.
 Whether you go wild camping or stay at a campsite with sound infrastructure, the purpose is the same: to breathe fresh air and enjoy the beauty of nature.
-And one of the most fantastic things the wilderness has to offer is the unexpected, be it sun, wind, rain or storms, so it is crucial to be prepared for whatever comes along.
-The tent is your companion, your refuge and also your protection.
-That is why we want to share with you 7 essential tips to make of your campsite a safe and pleasant place.
+And one of the most fantastic things the wilderness has to offer is the unexpected, be it sun, wind, rain, or storms, so it is crucial to be prepared for whatever comes along.
+The tent is your companion, your refuge, and also your protection.
+That is why we want to share with you 7 essential tips to make your campsite a safe and pleasant place.

 - Ideal tent

 Before deciding where to stay, find out everything about the technical specifications of your tent.
 Start by checking its degree of waterproofness.
 A tent with good resistance to rain and storms should have a water column between 2000 and 3000 mm.
 If your tent has a degree of waterproofness of around 800 mm, you should preferably locate it under canvas or roofed areas to avoid leaks.

 Because campers need a good night’s sleep, make sure to locate your tent in a spot that hits the shade in the early hours of the day.
 This way, the temperature will be cooler in the morning, so you will get higher chances of sleeping and resting a bit more.